Grid2op/lightsim2grid/README.md

 this package should not be used for detailed power system computations or simulations.

 ## Installation (from source)
-**At time of writing, this procedure only work on Gnu-Linux / Mac OS, unless you manage to compile SparseSuite from source**

 You need to:
-- clone this repository
-- get the code of Eigen and SparseSuite (mandatory for compilation)
+- clone this repository and get the code of Eigen and SparseSuite (mandatory for compilation)
-- compile a piece of SparseSuite
+- (optional) compile a piece of SparseSuite
 - install the package

+### 1. Retrieve the sources
 First, you can download it with git with:
 ```commandline
 git clone https://github.com/BDonnot/lightsim2grid.git